ilyakava/ISL/ISL_chap3_Ex.md

 Extra: Why do we minimize the square of the error between our fit and the data?

-* It is a result of the following hypothesis: The error terms of the true model have a gausian distribution.
+* It is a result of the following hypothesis: The error terms of the true model have a Gaussian distribution.

     *  strong assumption about both the shape of the distribution and that the variance is the same for all points